kago1988/useful-shell/README.md

 ls -al  # list all files and folders in the long format mkdir abc  # create a folder touch file.txt  # create file.txt
+CTRL a  # jump to the beginning of the shell command CTRL e  # jump to the end of the shell command
+CTRL k  # delete everything in the shell command that comes after the cursor
 ```